ChristianOrr/feature-attribution-methods-jax/README.md

 #### Pros:
  - Easy to implement.
  - Simple to understand.
- - High resolution saliency map.
+ - High resolution attribution map.
  - Fast: Only needs a single backwards pass to calculate gradients.
  - Works on a wide range of models.

 #### Cons:
- - Lots of noise in the saliency map.
+ - Lots of noise in the attribution map.
  - Low accuracy.
  - Violates the sensitivity axiom (gradient can be zero despite of the input changing), shown in [Integrated Gradients].

 ### Gradients $\times$ Input

-The saliency map is the gradients of the input image times the input image.
+The attribution map is the gradients of the input image times the input image.

 #### Requirements:
  - Same as Gradients method